 Michael Chinitz

-Mike is an employment lawyer with 32 years of experience.
-He is a Massachusetts Super Lawyer and has an AV-Preeminent Martindale Hubbell Rating.
+Mike is an employment lawyer with 36 years of experience.
+He is a Massachusetts Super Lawyer, a Boston Magazine Top Lawyer, and has an AV-Preeminent Martindale Hubbell Rating.
 He represents senior level executives, including public and private company C-Suite executives, in their transitions between jobs; negotiates employment and severance agreements, nondisclosure and non-competition agreements and equity arrangements; strives to enhance severance packages and counsel his clients regarding their restrictive covenant and trade secret obligations; and, advises executives through challenges such as performance improvement plans, allegations of misconduct and internal investigations.

 New Massachusetts Supreme Judicial Court Decision Gives Employees Added Protection For Rebutting Negative Information in their Personnel Record